newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/code23-osow-30day-permit.md

 * Trailers hauling heavy equipment/machinery as specified by state regulations
 * A truck, trailer, and load combination that exceeds 10 feet in width and 70 feet in length
 * Combined vehicle and cargo weight exceeds 80,000 pounds gross vehicle weight (GVW)
-* If a combination vehicle meets the size rules for a Code 23 Overdimensional Trailer Permit, but you do not have the permit
+* If a combination vehicle meets the size rules for a `Code 23 Overdimensional Trailer Permit|code-23-overdimensional-trailer-permit`, but you do not have the permit
 * If the load is non-divisible and exceeds the size of the Code 23 registered trailer, including any overhang

 ## Application Requirements

 ### Driver and Trip Information

 * Name, address, and telephone number of the permit applicant
 * Travel start date (will last 30 days, accounting for travel on weekends or holidays)
 * Vehicle type (Power Unit w/ 1 Trailer)